MicrosoftDocs/sql-docs/docs/connect/sql-connection-libraries.md

 ms.custom: "develop apps"
 ms.workload: "data-management"
 ms.topic: article
-ms.date: 08/08/2017
+ms.date: 08/09/2017
 ms.author: genemi
 ---
-# Connectiion modules for Microsoft SQL databases
+# Connection modules for Microsoft SQL databases

 This article provides download links to connection modules or *drivers* that your client programs can use for interacting with [Microsoft SQL Server](../index.md), and with its twin in the cloud [Azure SQL Database](http://docs.microsoft.com/azure/sql-database/).
 Drivers are available for a variety of programming languages, running on the following operating systems: